Codex Climaci Rescriptus: Discovery and present location

 One folio of the codex was purchased by Agnes Smith Lewis in Cairo in 1895, 89 folios were received from an undisclosed Berlin scholar in 1905, and 48 further ones were acquired in Port Tewfik in 1906.
 One folio was bought by Alphonse Mingana.
 This folio had been already in the hand of Agnes Smith Lewis in 1895.
 Eight leaves (Sinai, Syriac NF 38) surfaced among the New Finds in Saint Catherine's Monastery from 1975.

 Until 2010, the codex was housed at the Westminster College in Cambridge, formerly donated by Agnes S. Lewis and Margaret D. Gibson to this College.
 It was listed for sale at a Sotheby's auction, where it failed to sell on July 7, 2009.
 In 2010, Steve Green, president of Hobby Lobby, bought the codex directly from Sotheby's after their auction ended unsuccessfully.
-The codex now resides in the Green Collection. but one folio is still kept in the Mingana Collection, Birmingham, and eight more folios are stored from the New Finds (1975) in Saint Catherine's Monastery, Sinai.
+The codex now resides in the Green Collection. but one folio is still kept in the Mingana Collection, Birmingham, and eight more folios are stored from the New Finds (1975) in the library at Saint Catherine's Monastery, Sinai.

 In 2021 parts of the previously lost star catalogue of Hipparchus of Nicaea were discovered in the manuscript.